coding-blocks/CBOnlineApp/CONTRIBUTING.md

 where 'username' is your username.

-You’ll now have a local copy of your version of the original CBOnlineApp repository.
+You’ll now have a local copy of the original CBOnlineApp repository.

-#### Change into that project directory (CBOnlineApp):
+#### Change into your local version of project directory (CBOnlineApp):

 `$ cd CBOnlineApp`